How is Three Rivers District Council tackling the Climate Emergency?

-Three Rivers Annual Council approved the Climate Change Strategy on the 25th of May 2021.
+Three Rivers Annual Council approved the Climate Change Strategy on the 25 May 2021.

 The council's Climate Emergency and Sustainability Strategy sets out how the council can improve and lead by example in our own operations.
 It also sets out how we will work with and assist the residents, businesses, and other stakeholders in our area to reduce their impact on the environment, improve sustainability and also adapt to and build resilience to a changing climate.

 We have created an online booklet in partnership with Affinity Water, Watford and Three Rivers Friends of the Earth and Sustainable Three Rivers to help residents live more sustainably and outline what we are doing to tackle a range of climate issues.

 - Purchased and restored the Withey Beds – one of few remaining wetland habitats in Hertfordshire.